Beginner surf guide

 Beginner Surf Spots on Long Island

-Long Island beginner surf works best when you treat it as a small-day planning problem, not a blanket yes for the whole coast.
+Long Island beginner surf works best when you treat it as a small-day planning problem, not a blanket yes for the whole coast or a famous-beach checklist.

 Robert Moses State Park shoreline and broad Long Island surf context